SquadFM/Squad-Field-Manual/README.md

 - Controls
     - Map - You will need the map A LOT.
 If you have a mouse with a thumb button this would be a good place to access the map.
 Or use TAB or any other key you can access without moving away from WASD too much.
     - Lean keys: use Q to lean right, E to lean left - makes it easier to strafe at the same time.
-    - For my other controls please see my keyboard and mouse binds doc in my Github repo.
+    - For my other controls please see my keyboard and mouse binds doc in my Github repo: https://github.com/SquadFM/Squad-Field-Manual/blob/main/Squad%20Keybinds.pdf

 [Back to top](#squad-field-manual)